microchip-pic-avr-examples/avr64dd32-room-temp-sensor-mplab-mcc/README.md

 - 'F' = Fahrenheit
 - 'K' = Kelvin

-Please note, the unit specifiers are *case sensitive*.
+Please note, the unit specifiers are *case-sensitive*.
 If an invalid specifier is set, the program will default to Celsius.

 ## Theory of Operation